 Completed in 2015, Country Walk of Lake Ridge offers 304 resale attached and single-family homes on a 200-acre property across the way from the scenic Crossley Preserve.
 The six attached models range from 986 to 1,377 square feet with one to two bedrooms and attached one-car garages.
 The three single-family models are sized from 1,789 to 1,868 square feet with two bedrooms, two bathrooms, and attached two-car garages.
 These lovely homes offer upgrades like patios, fireplaces, and great rooms.

 Sporting types appreciate Country Walk’s exercise room and locker rooms, which are in the private clubhouse.
-There’s also an outdoor pool, plus shuffleboard, horseshoes, bocce, and tennis courts.
-Indoor activities take place inside within the game rooms, computer room, great room (with a fireplace), catering kitchen, and ballroom.
+There’s also an outdoor pool, shuffleboard courts, horseshoe pits, bocce ball courts, and a tennis court.
+Indoor activities take place within the game rooms, computer room, great room, catering kitchen, and ballroom.
 The HOA fee covers trash and snow removal as well as common area maintenance.

 You can find excellent value for your investment at Crestwood Village 4, a welcoming active adult community with 1,190 co-op resale attached homes.
 It’s a six-mile drive from the town of Lakehurst, where you can find a Shoprite, a Lowe’s, restaurants, churches, and the Lakehurst Community Center.

 Like the other Crestwood developments described above, Crestwood Village 4 has dozens of models with similar floor plans.
 The HOA fee takes care of landscaping, snow removal, and exterior building maintenance.
-The Independence Hall community clubhouse has activity rooms, shuffleboard, and bocce courts, and a community bus is also provided to homeowners.
+The Independence Hall community clubhouse has activity rooms, shuffleboard, and bocce ball courts.
+A community bus is also provided to homeowners.

 Fernwood Hall is where homeowners congregate for bingo, holiday parties, the annual craft show, and resident’s club meetings.
-This clubhouse features a ballroom and catering kitchen, a multi-purpose room, shuffleboard, and bocce courts.
-For a day out with the grandchildren, you can drive over to Popcorn Park Zoo or go to the very unique Insectropolis museum in Toms River.
+This clubhouse features a ballroom and catering kitchen, a multipurpose room, shuffleboard, and bocce courts.
+For a day out with the grandchildren, you can drive over to Popcorn Park Zoo or go to the Insectropolis museum in Toms River.